 - The facility meets the “A” compost quality standards.

 Curbside programmes would also need significant modification to create useable compost.
 Although participation rates are high, there is debate about how much household organic waste is actually put in the bins, so improving that rate is important.
 By some accounts, one-third of current garbage is still organic waste (Alfred, 2013).
 There are a number of issues associated with the current programme in Toronto.
 The use of plastic bags increases participation but decreases quality.
-The bins are poorly designed to prevent raccoons.
 Some percentage of the collected material does not get composted at all, in part because of a lack of processing facilities.
 Much of the composting is anaerobic which generally reduces nutrient quality in the residue that is subsequently aerobically composted in windrows.
 Efforts continue to use the methane generated for electricity production.
 Given the new provincial categorization scheme (OMOE, 2012a), Toronto compost should at least meet “A” compost requirements.

 Increase tipping fees